-- Spend time doing things that you enjoy, such as having lunch with a friend or listening to soothing music, to help clear your mind and recharge your batteries.
+- Spend time doing things that you enjoy, like having lunch with a friend or listening to music, to help clear your mind and recharge your batteries.

 - Try something new this year.
-Consider volunteering to help others and give you a better perspective on your own life.
+Consider volunteering to help others and give yourself a better perspective on life.

 - Remember to take medications as prescribed by your doctor.